todary/Financial-transactions-system/README.md

 ## What did I use?
 ### SOLID
 ```
-    • Single: for single action Work
+    • Single: Every class is used for single purpose only
-    • Open-close : for add anther action
+    • Open-close : for add another action wirtoud edditing old code
     • Liskov Substitution  : in doAction in Account data
     • Dependency Inversion : to invert TransactionAction in parameter method doAction
 ```